-- give directions to bring an infringement to an end; - give interim measures directions during an investigation; - · accept binding commitments offered to it; and - impose financial penalties on undertakings.
+- give directions to bring an infringement to an end; - give interim measures directions during an investigation; - accept binding commitments offered to it; and - impose financial penalties on undertakings.

 Where the above measures are not complied with by the parties, the OFT can bring an application before the courts resulting in a court order against the parties to fulfil their obligations.
-Where any company fails to fulfil its obligations pursuant to a court order, its management may be found to be in contempt of court, the penalties for which in the UK include imprisonment.
+Where any company fails to fulfil its obligations pursuant to a court order, its management may be found to be in contempt of court, the penalties for which in the United Kingdom include imprisonment.

 Where the OFT has taken a decision finding an infringement of the chapter I prohibition or article 101, it may impose fines of up to 10 per cent of the infringing undertaking's worldwide revenues for the preceding year.
 In practice, however, the number of vertical restraints cases in which the OFT has imposed fines is still relatively low.
 The leading case in which the OFT has imposed fines for vertical restraints involved the imposition of minimum resale prices by Hasbro UK on 10 of its distributors.
 Hasbro was fined £9 million, reduced to £4.95 million for leniency.
 Many of the other cases involving vertical restraints in which fines have been imposed have included both horizontal and vertical elements.
-Examples include: the OFT's December 2003 decision to impose a penalty of £17.28 million on Argos, £5.37 million on Littlewoods, and £15.59 million on Hasbro (reduced to nil for leniency) for resale price maintenance and price fixing agreements for Hasbro toys and games; and the recent tobacco case in which the OFT's April 2008 Statement of Objections alleged tobacco manufacturers and retailers had either linked the retail price of one brand to the retail price of a competing brand or indirectly exchanged information in relation to proposed future retail prices.
-Six of the recipients of the Statement of Objections reached an early resolution with the OFT and agreed to penalties amounting to £132.3 million.
+Examples include: the OFT's December 2003 decision to impose a penalty of £17.28 million on Argos, £5.37 million on Littlewoods, and £15.59 million on Hasbro (reduced to nil for leniency) for resale price maintenance and price-fixing agreements for Hasbro toys and games; and the OFT's 2010 decision imposing fines totalling £225 million in relation to its finding that 10 retailers and two tobacco manufacturers had either linked the retail price of one brand of cigarettes to the retail price of a competing brand or had indirectly exchanged information in relation to proposed future retail prices (note, however, that the UK Competition Tribunal quashed this decision in relation to the five retailers and one manufacturer who appealed).

 The OFT's remedies can require positive action 'such as informing third parties that an infringement has been brought to an end and reporting back periodically to the OFT on certain matters such as prices charged.
 In some circumstances, the directions appropriate to bring an infringement to an end may be (or may include) directions requiring an undertaking to make structural changes to its business' (see OFT Guidance on Vertical Agreements).
-Positive
+Positive directions were given to Napp Pharmaceutical Holdings in a 2001 dominance case.
+Similarly, in relation to compensatory measures, the OFT in its 2006 decision in Independent Schools agreed a settlement that included the infringing schools paying a nominal fine of